miklevin/MikeLev.in/_posts/2024-10-03-notebooks-to-fasthtml.md

 the barebones minimum template for long-running tasks using WebSockets under FastHTML.
 I can strip out FastAPI, ZeroMQ (zmq) and all the other approaches I was looking at to pull this off.
-This looks like the smallest, simplest amount of code yet I've seen to do this sort of thing...
+This looks like the smallest, simplest amount of code yet I've seen to do this long-running task invocation from an HTMX link thing.
+This might sound like gobbledygook, but believe me this is fundamental.
+This is my Pipulate app I'm working on, and long-running background tasks on a local webserver is what it is to pipulate.
+And here's that success assured moment...

 ```python
 from fasthtml.common import *